chinapedia/wikipedia.abstract.en/Page/Armoured_fighting_vehicle.md

 History

-Helepolis.png-like Siege Engine showing ballistae, stairs and movement capstan]] Modern armoured fighting vehicles represent the realization of an ancient concept - that of providing troops with mobile protection and firepower.
+-like Siege Engine showing ballistae, stairs and movement capstan]] Modern armoured fighting vehicles represent the realization of an ancient concept - that of providing troops with mobile protection and firepower.
 Armies have deployed war machines and cavalries with rudimentary armour in battle for millennia.
 Use of these animals and engineering designs sought to achieve a balance between the conflicting paradoxical needs of mobility, firepower and protection.

 Siege machine

-DaVinciTankAtAmboise.jpeg]] Siege engines, such as battering rams and siege towers, would often be armoured in order to protect their crews from enemy action.
+]] Siege engines, such as battering rams and siege towers, would often be armoured in order to protect their crews from enemy action.
 Polyidus of Thessaly developed a very large movable siege tower, the _helepolis_, as early as 340 BC, and Greek forces used such structures in the Siege of Rhodes (305 BC).

 The idea of a protected fighting vehicle has been known since antiquity.
 Frequently cited is Leonardo da Vinci's 15th-century sketch of a mobile, protected gun-platform; the drawings show a conical, wooden shelter with apertures for cannons around the circumference.
 The machine was to be mounted on four wheels which would be turned by the crew through a system of hand cranks and cage (or "lantern") gears.
 Leonardo claimed: "I will build armored wagons which will be safe and invulnerable to enemy attacks.
 There will be no obstacle which it cannot overcome."
 [1] Modern replicas have demonstrated that the human crew would have been able to move it over only short distances.